Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 The macros that need to be defined for a basic extension are shown below.

-List of object and resource files for building the extension.
-The object files must be prefixed with $(TMP_DIR)\
+Macro Description PROJECTName of the package.
+Must be defined before including rules-ext.vc.PRJ_OBJSList of object and resource files for building the extension.
+The object files must be prefixed with $(TMP_DIR)\as shown above.PRJ_PACKAGE_TCLNAME(optional)Name for the package requirecommand.
+Defaults to$(PROJECT)

 the name of the package as known to Tcl.
 In most cases, this defaults